maxmoyano/maxmoyano/README.md

-Hi , welcome to my page
+Hi , welcome to my page.
-I am an astronomer
+I am an astronomer.
-Im interested in exoplanets and low mass stars
+Im interested in exoplanets and low mass stars.
 <!--
 **maxmoyano/maxmoyano** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.